Brewing Beer with Deep Norwegian Roots

 As a child, Torkjel spent time in Bygland, where his family originates.
 Though raised in Kristiansand, both his parents and extended family hail from Setesdal.

--As a kid, I didn’t always appreciate all these traditions, but as I’ve grown older, I’ve come to value them deeply.
+– As a kid, I didn't always appreciate all these traditions, but as I've grown older, I've come to value them deeply.
 Bygland and Setesdal have proud brewing traditions.
 For example, at the farm where my mother grew up in Austad, there are three old brewing vessels, one of which dates back to 1851.
-We also have traditional Setesdal beer bowls, some from the late 1700s.
+We still use one of them to brew our beer!

-Torkjel is committed to honoring these traditions, reflected in Bygland Brewery’s logo, which features a traditional beer bowl, as well as in the beer names and labels, all rooted in Setesdal culture.
-The brewery’s motto, “Innovation with Tradition,” perfectly encapsulates its essence, with products even named after Setesdal dialect terms.
-Or they tell a local tale.
+Torkjel is committed to honoring these traditions, reflected in Bygland Brewery's logo, which features a traditional beer bowl, as well as in the beer names and labels, all rooted in Setesdal culture.
+The brewery's motto, "Innovation with Tradition," perfectly encapsulates its essence, with products and branding deeply embedded in the cultural fabric of the region.

 Norway's Only Sake Producer